Background pattern

 Do not take another dose during the same night.

-The use of zolpidem has been associated with a higher risk of falls.
-Falls may be caused by side effects such as coordination problems, muscle weakness, dizziness, somnolence, and fatigue.
+The use of zolpidem has been associated with an increased risk of falls.
+Falls can be caused by side effects such as coordination problems, muscle weakness, dizziness, drowsiness, and fatigue.
 The risk of falls is higher in elderly patients and if a higher dose than recommended is used.

-Patients with chronic respiratory insufficiency or liver function disordersshould be treated with caution and your doctor may prescribe a lower dose of zolpidem (see also section 3).
+Patients with chronic respiratory failure or hepatic function disordersshould be treated with caution, and your doctor may prescribe a lower dose of zolpidem (see also section 3).

-Due to the risk of brain damage, patients with severe liver dysfunction should not receive treatment with zolpidem.
+Due to the risk of brain damage, patients with severe hepatic dysfunction should not receive treatment with zolpidem.

-Patients with a certain congenital cardiac conduction disorder ("long QT syndrome") should be treated with caution.
-Your doctor will carefully weigh the benefits against the risks before starting treatment with zolpidem.
+Patients with a certain congenital conduction disorder ("long QT syndrome") should be treated with caution.
+Your doctor will carefully weigh the benefits against the risks before treatment with zolpidem.

 Elderly and debilitated patients